nhantran3395/google-scraper/Readme.md

 Check out the [How to get started?](https://github.com/nhantran3395/scrapper/wiki/%5BGuide%5D-How-to-get-started%3F) page on guide to set up and run Scrapper on your local

-Check out the [The main challenges and approaches](https://github.com/nhantran3395/scrapper/wiki/%5BDesign%5D-The-main-challenges-and-approaches) page ton find out how I design and solve for the technical challenges
+Check out the [The main challenges and approaches](https://github.com/nhantran3395/scrapper/wiki/%5BDesign%5D-The-main-challenges-and-approaches) page to find out how I design and solve for the technical challenges